Graph-Based Deterministic Polynomial Framwork for NP Problems: Turing Machine Computation Model

 Each node and transition case in the graph is also designed to encapsulate key computational properties:

-\begin{itemize} \item For any transition case $T$ stored on the surface, the values $\mathrm{next\_state}(T)$, $\mathrm{output}(T)$, and $\mathrm{next\_index}(T)$ can be computed in \textbf{constant time}, without referring back to the transition function $\delta$. \item This is possible because $T$ already includes both the current state and the scanned symbol, and the transition rule for each $(q, s)$ pair is unique in a deterministic Turing machine. \item By encoding the result of $\delta(q,s)$ directly into each transition case object, the simulation avoids any repeated lookups or recomputation. \end{itemize}
+\begin{itemize} \item For any transition case $T$ stored on the surface, the values $\nextState(T)$, $\output(T)$, and $\nextIndex(T)$ can be computed in \textbf{constant time}, without referring back to the transition function $\delta$. \item This is possible because $T$ already includes both the current state and the scanned symbol, and the transition rule for each $(q, s)$ pair is unique in a deterministic Turing machine. \item By encoding the results of $\delta(q,s)$ directly into each transition case object, or by storing the transition function $\delta$ itself within the node's local context, the simulation avoids repeated lookups and redundant recomputations during graph traversal. \end{itemize}

-Each edge is stored using four adjacency lists per node: \begin{itemize} \item \texttt{left\_incoming}, \texttt{left\_outgoing}, \texttt{right\_incoming}, and \texttt{right\_outgoing}, depending on the direction and position of the head movement. \item Using these lists, checking whether an edge is a folding edge, or whether it is adjacent to a layer $E_{i-1}$ or $E_{i+1}$, can be done in constant time. \item Retrieving all incoming or outgoing edges of a node takes time linear in the height of the graph (i.e., number of tiers). \item Checking the existence of an edge between two specific nodes may also require linear time in the worst case with respect to the number of tiers. \end{itemize}

-Furthermore, the overall simulation of the NP verifier for a particular certificate runs in worst-case polynomial time $O(wh)$ with $w=h$, while preserving the polynomial size of the graph $||G||=wh^2$, where $G$ represents the footmarks of all computation walks generated during the simulation of the NP verifier over all possible certificates.
+To manipulate edges efficiently within the computation graph, each \textbf{edge slice} $E_i$ (as defined in \cref{def:edge_slice}) is implemented using a dynamic array or a hash map structure.
+This ensures that each slice remains a distinct, addressable unit, even if no edges currently exist at index $i$.
+Specifically, the implementation maps each node (at index $i$ or $i+1$) to an \texttt{AdjacencyList} object, which partitions the node's incident edges into four specialized categories: \begin{itemize} \item \texttt{left\_incoming}, \texttt{left\_outgoing}, \texttt{right\_incoming}, and \texttt{right\_outgoing}. \end{itemize} This representation enables near-constant-time identification of folding edges and ensures seamless connectivity between adjacent layers ($E_{i-1}, E_{i+1}$).
+Operations such as retrieving incident edges or verifying the existence of an edge between specific nodes are performed in time proportional to the graph's height $h$ (effectively $\bigO(p(n))$), thereby maintaining the overall polynomial efficiency of the simulation.

-This structure supports flexible, efficient, and scalable construction of the computation graph without requiring prior knowledge of the total tape length or computation depth.
-It preserves the theoretical guarantees of the verification procedure while remaining suitable for practical simulation or model-checking tasks.
-The detailed implementation of these structures is provided in \cref{sec:appendix_computation_graph}.
+This structure supports the flexible, efficient, and scalable construction of the computation graph without requiring prior knowledge of the total tape length or computation depth.
+By doing so, it preserves the theoretical guarantees of the verification procedure while remaining highly suitable for practical simulation or model-checking tasks.
+Detailed implementation specifications for these data structures are provided in \cref{sec:appendix_computation_graph}.